 However, recent research has proven that 75 per cent of migraine sufferers notice a significant reduction in their symptoms following reduced stress in face and neck muscles.

 Now a dentist and physiotherapist with a special interest in migraines and headaches have joined forces to establish an innovative combined treatment for migraine sufferers.

 Renowned cosmetic dentist Dr Biju Krishnan and leading physiotherapist Kirsten Lord have combined their expertise to offer a solution to painful migraine and headache symptoms.

 Their Migraine Relief Clinic offers patients an affordable package of treatments which take the pressure off the ‘migraine’ nerve.

-The programme involves physiotherapy treatments to release the muscles which trap and irritate the nerve, as well as fitting a specific and discrete dental splint which reduces teeth grinding – a major source of head pain.
+The program was extensively reviewed on https://staminapro.com/elbow-pain/ and it involves physiotherapy treatments to release the muscles which trap and irritate the nerve, as well as fitting a specific and discrete dental splint which reduces teeth grinding – a major source of head pain.

 This mix of treatments is proven to reduce migraine, headache and jaw pain.

 Kirsten Lord, who runs the Edinburgh and Glasgow Physiotherapy centres, said: “Often migraine sufferers think there is little they can do and their only option is to take medication.

 “Not only can drugs have side effects, but it’s a real problem for sufferers when they are pregnant or taking other medications which migraine tablets may react with.